-The Strategy will be reviewed on a three yearly cycle in line with the LTP time table to allow informed decisions to be made in order to accommodate any changes in funding and priorities within the longer term forecasts.
+The Strategy will be reviewed on a three yearly cycle in line with the CRSTS timetable to allow informed decisions to be made to accommodate any changes in funding and priorities within the longer-term forecasts.

 The Strategy should apply regardless of funding levels which may vary over time.